The Art of Doing Nothing

 The key here is to keep things light.
-Writing depressing letters to dead relatives, or ex-girlfriends or boyfriends will only leave you feeling sad.
+Writing depressing letters to dead relatives, or exes will only leave you feeling sad.
 I recommend writing a letter to someone letting them know of your appreciation for a job well done.
 For example, while I was recovering from surgery this summer, I watched the entire two season run of ‘Sports Night’ on Netflix over the span of about ten days.
 This show (which I missed out on when it originally aired) had everything I could want in a distraction: smart dialogue, liberal politics, adorable cast members; I was hooked.
 When I wasn’t watching an episode, I was writing the following letter in my head:

 Dear Aaron Sorkin,

 Thank you for creating Sports Night.
 With such quick, witty dialogue, and provocative subject matter, it was clearly a show ahead of its time.
 Other than the theory that a show this intelligent went over the heads of most TV watchers, I cannot understand why the show did not last more than two seasons.
 Perhaps if you had voted someone off the set each week you would have attracted a broader viewer base.

 Tactic 2: Preparing auditions for reality shows you will never be on.